PhonesMYOB/phones-blog/_posts/2018-02-15-Learning-about-networking.markdown

 192.168.0.0/16
 <ul>
 <li>The 192.168 is FIXED, and every IP inside that network will have those numbers.
 Meaning there are 16 FIXED Binary digits being used.</li>
 <li>The 0.0 is NOT FIXED, meaning you can edit them.
-Meaning there are 16 NOT FIXED Binary digits for use.
-Hence, the /16.</li>
+Meaning there are 16 NOT FIXED Binary digits for use.</li>
+<li>The /16 are the digits that are fixed, not that are free.</li>
-<li>16+16 = 32, meaning all numbers are used.</li>
+<li>And as you can see, 16+16 = 32, meaning all numbers are used.</li>
 </ul>